Tata Motors to overhaul range in India; eyes U.S. for Nano

-MUMBAI Indian carmaker Tata Motors Ltd (TAMO.NS) will look to ratonalise its product range and overhaul its image, the head of its domestic business said on Tuesday, as he sets about reviving the firm's sputtering local business in a fiercely competitive market.
+MUMBAI Tata Motors Ltd will look to ratonalise its product range and overhaul its image, the head of its domestic business said on Tuesday, as he sets about reviving the firm's sputtering local business in a fiercely competitive market.

 Karl Slym also said the company would look to launch a next-generation version of its Nano, the world's cheapest car, for the U.S. market in about three years.